mollygove/WK5HW-Gove-Scheduler/README.md

 2. Open the planner
 3. The current day is displayed at top of the calendar

-IF you scroll down, you will timeblocks for standard business hours.
+IF you scroll down, you will see timeblocks for standard business hours.
-WHEN you view timeblocks for that day, it is color coded to indicate whether it is in the past, present, or future.
+WHEN you view timeblocks for that day, it is color coded indicating whether it is in the past, present, or future.

 4. Click into a timeblock
 5. Enter an event